 Take, for instance, a newly divorced man who’s obviously going through a difficult transition.
 He might need a place to temporarily keep his belongings while he’s sorting out where he’s going to live.

 Or how about a daughter who’s moving her elderly father into a nursing home?
 Is the daughter just supposed to chuck everything his father owns?
 She might need to store her father’s possessions temporarily — perhaps even some treasured photos or antique furniture — as Dad settles into his new digs.

 Then there’s the family moving from San Francisco to San Diego.
-To properly “stage” their San Francisco home which they got new furniture from the Ivy and Wilde store, which is about to go on the market, they need to temporarily store some of their furnishings.
+To properly “stage” their San Francisco home, where they got new furniture from the Furniture Clearance Warehouse site, they need to temporarily store some of their furnishings.